Kasba Peth Assembly constituency

 Kasba Peth Assembly constituency is one of the constituencies of Maharashtra Legislative Assembly, in India.
 It is constituency is located in the Pune district and is a segment of Pune (Lok Sabha constituency).

-It is considered a stronghold of the Bharatiya Janata Party, as it had elected BJP MLAs from 1995 to 2019, however the constituency elected the Indian National Congress politician Ravindra Dhangekar in a by-election in 2023, upturning this trend.
-Though the BJP regained the seat in 2024.
+It is considered a stronghold of the Bharatiya Janata Party, as it had elected BJP MLAs from 1995 to 2024, with the exception the constituency elected the Indian National Congress politician Ravindra Dhangekar in a by-election in 2023, upturning this trend, though the BJP regained the seat in 2024.